Introverts often have a unique way of expressing themselves, reflecting their inner world and preferences.

 2. “Can I think about it and get back to you?”

-Introverts typically prefer to process information and make decisions internally before responding.
-This phrase buys them the time they need for thoughtful consideration.
-It’s not procrastination, but a request for space to analyse and reflect before committing to a response or decision.
+Introverts typically prefer to process info and make decisions internally before they open their mouths.
+This line buys you the time you need for a bit of thoughtful consideration.
+It’s not procrastination; it’s a request for space to analyse and reflect before you commit to anything.
+You’d rather give a proper, well-thought-out answer tomorrow than a rubbish one right now.

 3. “I’m not being rude, I’m just listening.”